alextran21211/adsc3910-project-group-5/README.md

 ### EDA with some visualizations
 Run eda.py script in py_script folder from your environment to get some visualizations of the data.
+When you close the graph, it will automatically open another graph.

+`>python ./py_scripts/eda.py`

 ### Model Training
 Save trained models in the models/ directory.
 You can extend the makefile to automate the model training process.